Matticusau/pr-helper/README.md

 If true then the branch will be deleted on merge

+### `prmerge-deletebranch-config`

+Provide the branch patterns which will allow/deny auto delete on merge.
+JSON object as string, example format {"deny":["dev"]}.

 ### `permerge-allowpaths`

 Provide the path globs which will allow auto merge.
 JSON object as string, example format {"any":["docs/**"]}.